Sudhansh6/sudhansh6.github.io/_posts/2024-05-29-Tabletop-Rearrangement.md

 ### Search Problem

 The problem can be converted to a search problem where the search space is a tree representing all the possibilities of movements of objects (to goal positions) possible with the current configuration.
-The actions would be of the form "move object 'i' to buffer", "move object 'i' to goal position", etc. At each state, we have at most $2n$ actions (if there are $n$ objects on the table) - moving each object to buffer or goal.
+The actions would be of the form "move object 'i' to buffer", "move object 'i' to goal position", etc. At each state, we have at most $$2n$$ actions (if there are $$n$$ objects on the table) - moving each object to buffer or goal.

 Obviously, this is a very high-dimensional space, and rudimentary search algorithms would not fare well if used directly.